 Plants exposed to Zn deficiency show reduced growth.
-Severe deficiency results in extensive 63 leaf chlorosis, wilting, stunting, leaf curling and reduced root elongation, while mild stress 64 results in chlorosis in young leaves and early senescence of older leaves (Marschner, 1995).
-65 In Arabidopsis thaliana, all of these symptoms, as well as delayed flowering, are observed 66 67 when plants are grown under Zn deficiency (Talukdar and Aarts, 2007).
-Zn deficiency also 68 affects the function of enzymes such as copper/zinc superoxide dismutase (Cu/Zn SOD) and carbonic anhydrase (CA) leading to an accumulation of reactive oxygen species (ROS), 69 which causes oxidative damage and a reduction in photosynthesis (Clemens, 2010; Ibarra-70 71 Laclette et al., 2013).
+Severe deficiency results in extensive leaf chlorosis, wilting, stunting, leaf curling, and reduced root elongation, while mild stress results in chlorosis in young leaves and early senescence of older leaves (Marschner, 1995).
+In Arabidopsis thaliana, all of these symptoms, as well as delayed flowering, are observed when plants are grown under Zn deficiency (Talukdar and Aarts, 2007).
+Zn deficiency also affects the function of enzymes such as copper/zinc superoxide dismutase (Cu/Zn SOD) and carbonic anhydrase (CA), leading to an accumulation of reactive oxygen species (ROS), which cause oxidative damage and a reduction in photosynthesis (Clemens, 2010; Ibarra-Laclette et al., 2013).

-73 The threshold Zn concentration below which plants are considered to be Zn deficient is around 15-20 μgg-1 dry biomass.
-This can vary from species to species and between plants 74 75 of the same species (Marschner, 1995; White and Broadley, 2011).
-The ability of a plant to 76 grow and yield under Zn limiting conditions compared to ideal growth conditions is defined 77 as Zn Efficiency (ZnE).
-It is based on the difference in relative growth or yield between 78 plants grown under control and Zn deficient conditions.
-Another parameter used is the Zn 79 Usage Index (ZnUI), which quantifies the amount of dry matter produced per mg of Zn in the plant.
-The ZnUI is useful for the comparison of plant genotypes which do not show 80 significant differences in Zn concentration, but differ in biomass production under Zn 81 deficiency (Cakmak et al., 1998; Genc et al., 2006; Good et al., 2004; Siddiqi and Glass, 82 83 1981).
+The threshold Zn concentration below which plants are considered to be Zn deficient is ~15-20 μ g g-1 dry biomass.
+This can vary from species to species and between plants of the same species (Marschner, 1995; White and Broadley, 2011).
+The ability of a plant to grow and yield under Zn-limiting conditions compared with ideal growth conditions is defined as Zn efficiency.
+It is based on the difference in relative growth or yield between plants grown under control and Zn-deficient conditions.
+Another parameter used is the Zn usage index (ZnUI), which quantifies the amount of dry matter produced per mg of Zn in the plant.
+The ZnUI is useful for the comparison of plant genotypes which do not show significant differences in Zn concentration, but differ in biomass production under Zn deficiency (Siddiqi and Glass, 1981; Cakmak et al., 1998; Good et al., 2004; Genc et al., 2006).

-To avoid problems associated with inappropriate Zn supply, plants have developed an 85 86 efficient homeostasis mechanism.
-Different genes act in the uptake of Zn from soil, distribution over different organs, tissues, cells and organelles, and (re)mobilization through 87 the plant, to control Zn homeostasis (Sinclair and Kramer, 2012).
-While the actual Zn 88 deficiency sensor is not yet known, the Zn deficiency response in A. thaliana seems to start 89 with the activation of the transcription factors bZIP19 and bZIP23, the function of which is 90 91 essential for plants to survive Zn deficiency (Assunção et al., 2013; van de Mortel et al., 92 2006).
+To avoid problems associated with inappropriate Zn supply, plants have developed an efficient homeostasis mechanism.
+Different genes act in the uptake of Zn from soil, distribution over different organs, tissues, cells, and organelles, and (re) mobilization through the plant, to control Zn homeostasis (Sinclair and Krämer, 2012).
+While the actual Zn deficiency sensor is not yet known, the Zn deficiency response in A. thaliana seems to start with the activation of the transcription factors bZIP19 and bZIP23, the function of which is essential for plants to survive Zn deficiency (van de Mortel et al., 2006; Assunção et al., 2013;).

-Zn is among the essential elements which compose the plant ionome (Salt et al., 2008).
-94 Previous studies have shown that the plant ionome profile reflects the physiological state of 95 96 plants under various genetic, developmental, and environmental backgrounds and can be used as a biomarker for a particular physiological condition (Huang and Salt, 2016).
-97 98 Ionome-based biomarker models have been used to determine differences in the plant 99 nutritional status among large sets of different genotypes and experimental batches (Baxter et al., 2008a).
-Natural variation for the concentration of elements composing the plant 100 101 ionome has been studied in A. thaliana, revealing important mineral homeostasis 102 mechanisms in plants (Baxter et al., 2010; Baxter et al., 2008a; Chao et al., 2012; Kobayashi 103 et al., 2008; Koprivova et al., 2013; Loudet et al., 2007; Morrissey et al., 2009; Pineau et 104 al., 2012; Rus et al., 2006).
+Zn is among the essential elements which make up the plant ionome (Salt et al., 2008).
+Previous studies have shown that the plant ionome profile reflects the physiological state of plants under various genetic, developmental, and environmental backgrounds, and can be used as a biomarker for a particular physiological condition (Huang and Salt, 2016).
+Ionome-based biomarker models have been used to determine differences in the plant nutritional status among large sets of different genotypes and experimental batches (Baxter et al., 2008a).
+Natural variation for the concentration of elements comprising the plant ionome has been studied in A. thaliana, revealing important mineral homeostasis mechanisms in plants (Rus et al., 2006; Loudet et al., 2007; Baxter et al., 2008a, 2010; Kobayashi et al., 2008; Morrissey et al., 2009; Chao et al., 2012; Pineau et al., 2012; Koprivova et al., 2013).